kellykochanski/rescal-snow/README.md

 This command may take several minutes to run, but it will produce output at intervals of a few seconds; you may terminate it at any time.

-The easiest way to examine the output is to look at rescal-snow's natively generated png files.
+The easiest way to examine the output is to look at rescal-snow's natively generated png files:

 ```bash
 eog scripts/*.png
 ```
 on most Linux systems.
 If `eog` is not available, use `open` (MacOS) or any image viewer.
-This will display a series of png images, including these:

 |Initial condition, SNO00000_t0.png 	|  SNO00003_t0.png   | SNO00009_t0.png  |
 |------------------------|--------------------|------------------|